Multi-Agent Clarity-Aware Dynamic Coverage with Gaussian Processes: Problem Statement

+that is, $y_{k, i} \in \R$ is a scalar measurement output by the $i$-th robot at the $k$-th timestep, $t_k = k \Delta T$.
+Each measurement is perturbed by zero-mean Gaussian noise with standard deviation $\sigma_m$.

+We assume each robot determines its control inputs, but that the information from each robot is assimilated centrally.
+We assume the robots can always communicate with the central agent, sending the measurements and receiving a map of the current clarity at each $p \in \Dcal$.

+\begin{problem} Consider a team of $N_R > 0$ robots, each with dynamics~\eqref{eqn:robot_dynamics} and measurements~\eqref{eqn:robot_measurements}, exploring a domain $\Dcal$.
+Let $f : \R \times \Dcal \to \R$ be a spatiotemporal field to be estimated satisfying~\Cref{assumption:separable}.
+Design a coverage control algorithm for each robot, and an estimation algorithm to fuse measurements $y_k$ into an estimate of $f$. \end{problem} The mathematical form of the coverage objective is delayed until~\Cref{sec:coverage_controllers}.
+The estimator will be the optimal estimator in a least-squares sense, discussed in~\Cref{sec:info_assimilation}.

-Our goal is to answer two questions: (A) how does the information assimilation algorithm inform the value of taking measurements at a robot position $x_r \in \Dcal$ on the quality of information at a different position $p \in \Dcal$, and (B) how should one design coverage controllers to exploit that relationship?
-Since the mission is a multiagent coverage problem, we also need to ensure that the proposed coverage algorithms should be scalable to a team of robots.
-We address each of these two questions in the following two sections.
+In addressing \Cref{problem:main}, we address two questions: (A)~how does the information assimilation algorithm inform the value of taking measurements at a robot position $x \in \Dcal$ on the quality of information at a different position $p \in \Dcal$, and (B)~how should one design coverage controllers to exploit that relationship?
+Since the mission is a multi-agent coverage problem, we also need to ensure that the proposed coverage algorithms are scalable with the number of robots.
+We address these two questions in the following sections.